Say Hello to HELOAN – Newrez's innovative home equity solution!

 "Builders are definitely trying to build in that area.
 Buyers are being a bit more hesitant [to purchase properties], while existing residents who are thinking about downsizing or retiring or moving somewhere else think now is a good time to put their home on the market, while home prices are still high."

 Overall, the most selection is on the high end.
-The number of homes priced at $750,000 and above shot up 11% year over year in February.
+The number of homes priced at $750,000 and above shot up 11 percent year over year in February.

 That's because cheaper properties are most in demand, so they sell fast.
 And there simply aren't as many buyers with large-enough bank accounts to snap up the pricey homes.